LeLuke007/Smart-Plantcare-System/README.md

-# 🌱 Smart PlantCare IoT-Based System
+# 🌱 IoT-Based Smart Plantcare System

 An IoT-based system for automated plant care, featuring real-time monitoring, disease detection and remote control with an interactive web dashboard